roachfire/roachlab/htpc/README.md

 That's it!
 Sonarr is ready to go.
 ### Radarr
 To configure Radarr, simply follow all of the steps above as the applications are virtually the same.
 It can be found at "dockerhostIPaddress:7878".
-### Plex
-Next we need to configure Plex's library files.
-Enter "dockerhostIPaddress:32400/web" into your browser.
-You should see the Plex Media Server page show up.
-You'll be prompted to login, then to configure your libraries.
-For Movies, make the library path `/data/movies` and for TV make it `/data/tv`.
-You'll also be prompted to name your server and optionally configure the server for remote access outside of your network.
-I personally don't configure this setting as I use Tailscale to safely connect to my services from external networks.
-The next thing I recommend configuring in Plex is going to `Settings`, `Library`, and enabling the "Scan my library automatically" setting and the "Run a partial scan when changes are detected" settings.
 ### About Bazarr and nzbget
 I personally don't use these services, so I'll refer you back to the sebgl project linked in the first section for a setup guide.
 # Finishing up